BattleDash/battledash/README.md

 ### Looks like you found my profile

 ## Cool stuff about me I guess
-- 🔭 I’m currently working on [Polaris][polaristwitter]
+- 🔭 I’m currently working on [BlendMC][blendmc]
-- 🌱 I’m currently learning C++/Reverse Engineering
+- 🌱 I’m currently learning C++/Reverse Engineering and Machine Learning
 - ⚡ Working at the [Enlighten Network][enlighten]

 ### Places to find me